 The latest RE/MAX Recreational Property Report offers many insights into buying activity.
 See details on who is driving demand, market-specific price, sales data, and more emerging trends in Canada’s popular recreational markets.
 Ontario is featured on Pages 2 & 3 of this table with details on Haliburton, Parry Sound, Collingwood, Muskoka, The Kawarthas and Prince Edward County, etc.

 Since this report has just been released today, it is in addition to the regularly scheduled posts that are published here every Sunday afternoon.

-Continue reading “Downsizing for widows”
+Continue reading “Downsizing to Cottage Country?”

 Anyone planning to downsize in the Greater Toronto Area (GTA), needs to keep informed about the current real estate market.
 The following video provides a fresh perspective on five key market measurements.
 The goal is to provide you with greater insight for your own decision making.

 Continue reading “GTA Real Estate Market – Q2 2018”

 Having a busy life as an adult often means that some of our personal interests get put off until “someday”.
 Learning or playing a musical instrument is one of the desires of the heart that get pushed aside for more pressing responsibilities.
 Taking your singing voice beyond the shower may also be a long-time dream.
 Retirement can provide a great opportunity to unpack your long-hidden musical interests and bring them to the forefront.
 Here are a few suggestions on how you can get connected and let loose.